-I am a Doctoral Candidate of Philosophy at the University of Utah.
-I work primarily in the Philosophy of Action and Cognitive Science.
-My research includes work on creative automaticity, expertise, and the aesthetics of technology.
-In my off time, I love adventuring outdoors: skiing in between trees, climbing up big rocks, and backpacking in the desert.
-I also enjoy karaoke and writing awful poetry.
+I am currently a Postdoctoral Fellow with the University of Warsaw working on the philosophical issues related to unimodal and multimodal perceptual objects.
+I received my PhD in philosophy from the University of Utah in the Spring of 2023 and work primarily in the Philosophy of Perception, Action, and Cognitive Science.
+My research includes work on creative automaticity, perceptual expertise, and the aesthetics of both technology and dance.
+In my off time, I love adventuring outdoors: skiing in between trees, climbing up big rocks, and backpacking through the wilderness.

 My Research (in a nutshell)